top of page

 The discovery of other galaxies led to the development of the Big Bang theory, which proposed that the universe began as a single point of infinite density and exploded outward to create the universe we see today.
 This theory explained the observed expansion of the universe and provided a comprehensive explanation for the origin and evolution of the cosmos.
 However, recent discoveries suggest that our Big Bang may not have been the only one.

 Since the universe is finite and flat, then it must have some sort of boundary or edge, and consequently also a center.
-However, what we actually observe is that the apparently there is no boundary, in the sense that we appear to be in the center of the observable universe.
+However, what we actually observe is that apparently there is no boundary, in the sense that we appear to be in the center of the observable universe.
 One possible explanation is that our observed universe is only a small patch of a much larger finite and flat universe with boundaries, and that there are beings in other places of the Universe that might actually be able to observe the edges of the universe.
 This means that they would observe a non homogeneous and isotropic distribution of galaxies in the night sky.

 Currently, there are three possible shapes for a finite universe: flat, closed, and open.
 A flat universe is one where space is Euclidean and parallel lines never meet.
 A closed universe is one where space is curved like the surface of a sphere, and parallel lines eventually converge.
 An open universe is one where space is negatively curved like a saddle, and parallel lines diverge.
 Observations of the cosmic microwave background radiation, as well as other cosmological data, suggest that the universe is flat with a high degree of accuracy.
 However, it is fair to say that our physics theories are still in their infancy and a lot more research is required to conclusively answer these questions.